 At PacBio, we are continually inspired by our users who focus on the study of rare diseases, and we are committed to supporting such research.
 Two recent SMRT Grants were awarded for projects devoted to advancing our understanding of spinocerebellar ataxia (Cleo van Diemen at the University Medical Center Groningen) and myotonic dystrophy (Stéphanie Tomé of the Centre de Recherche en Myologie at Sorbonne Université/INSERM in Paris).

 We are also official supporters of Rare Disease Day, and we ask that you join us this Saturday by taking the opportunity to honor the entire rare disease community, including those who live with a disease and the many researchers striving to improve their situation.
 Participate on social media using #RareDiseaseDay, #ShowYourStripes, or #ShowYourRare.
 Or make it an IRL experience: find events to join in the U.S. or around the world to help show your support and raise awareness for those affected.

 You can also support the Harting family’s efforts to purchase a van to transport Zoe more easily.

-To hear the latest in rare disease research, register to attend our upcoming webinar on May 27: Increasing Solve Rates for Rare and Mendelian Diseases with Long-read Sequencing.
+To hear the latest in rare disease research, register to watch our on-demand webinar: Increasing Solve Rates for Rare and Mendelian Diseases with Long-read Sequencing.